Lipe-lx/NeuralRate-MCP/apps/web/public/docs/architecture.md

 - **Legacy Signer Runtime**: Fallback mode.
 Submits standard transactions directly to `NeuralRateVaultModule.sol` from the authorized executor address.

 Core responsibilities:
+- runs as a private Cloudflare Worker with `workers_dev = false`
+- accepts traffic only from the public worker through a Cloudflare service binding
 - requires `x-neuralrate-internal-token`
 - resolves the active on-chain policy before execution
 - anchors `snapshotHash` and `snapshotCid` in the policy registry when needed